5 Ayurvedic Tips To Stay Balanced While Traveling

 Traveling can be great fun, but it can also be a strain on your body and mind.
 Rushing for flights, changing time zones, sitting for extended periods, poor food, and new environments disrupt our daily routines and rhythms.
 Also, being on the go we find ourselves choosing convenient fast food options and throwing our regular balanced diet out the window.

-If you find you feel this way whilst traveling, have a look at our tips to keep your mind and body in balance while on the go.
+If you find you feel this way whilst traveling, have a look at our Ayurvedic tips for traveling to keep your mind and body in balance while on the go.

 Being on the move naturally increases Vata.